survivejs/react-book/manuscript/08_kanban_style.md

 If you hit `npm run lint-css` now, you should see some output, hopefully without errors.
 That `--quiet` flag is there to keep the tool silent unless there are errors.

-Thanks to the Webpack configuration we did, you should get output during `npm run dev` process as well.
+Thanks to the Webpack configuration we did, you should get output during `npm start` process as well.
 In addition you should consider setting up csslint with your editor.
 That way you get more integrated development experience.

 ## CSS Methodologies